logo

 Miles Minter

 Thanks for taking the question.
-Can you just give us a little bit more color on exactly what the prior step through therapy on immunoglobulin looks like in that Okay, a formulary coverage for CIDP.
-Like is it that you have to respond and then go into SCIG maintenance and then relapse and that's the patient that would be considered successful in a prior setting?
-Or is it really up to the clinician to see how their patients are responding to IVIG before they can kind of tick that box and put them onto a BIVGOT HITRULO?
+Can you just give us a little bit more color on exactly what the prior step-through therapy on immunoglobulin looks like in that the pay of formulary coverage for CIDP?
+Like, is it that you have to respond and then go into SCIG maintenance and then relapse, and that's a patient that would be considered can kind of tick that box and put them onto a Vivgard High Cholo.
 Thanks very much.

 speaker

 Thanks for the question.
 So we're really pleased with where we've landed with our payer policies.
 I'd say they're generally favorable.
 And as you said, they generally do have some IVIG or IG prior experience in general.
-And what that means is that it's not that the there has to be some documentation of prior IVIG or subcutaneous IG use.
-But as you say, there's not a documentation of, for example, response rate or eye rods or any of those measures that need to be used.
+And what that means is that there has to be some documentation of prior IVIG or subcutaneous IG use.
+But as you say, there's not a documentation of, for example, a response rate or iRODS or any of those measures that need to be used.
 So it is favorable.
 It's also generally prior IVIG or subcutaneous IG in a lengthy period of time, sometimes through the patient's entire treatment cycle.
-So the policies are favorable and we're pleased with where they're at.
+So the policies are favorable, and we're pleased with where they're at.

 speaker

-Our next question comes from a line of Alex Thompson from Stiefel.
+Our next question comes from the line of Alex Thompson from Stiefel.

 speaker